Is Peanut Butter Good or Bad For Bodybuilding? (Pros & Cons)

 3. Peanut Butter Is Often A Binge Trigger For Dieting Athletes

-Can You Eat Peanut Butter Before Workouts?
+Can You Eat Peanut Butter Around Workouts?

-Peanut butter is high in fat which takes longer to digest, therefore it should be avoided 1 to ½ hours before working out.
-However, if we’re eating 2 to 3 hours before a workout it can be paired with protein, and carbs for a sufficient pre-workout meal.
+However, if you’re eating 2 to 3 hours before a workout, it can be paired with protein and carbs for a sufficient pre-workout meal.

-“A peanut butter and jelly sandwich is an excellent way to increase your energy before a workout.
+“A peanut butter and jelly sandwich is an excellent way to increase energy before a workout.
 Peanuts add some protein and healthy fats that will provide more sustainable energy.
 You can have this delicious treat 2-3 hours before training.
 After training could be an excellent option to replenish depleted glycogen stores.
 However, more protein needs to be added for optimum recovery.”

 Does Peanut Butter Help Muscle Growth?